 A familiar face from childhood, he grew up on screen, starring in a string of popular Disney Channel movies before tackling darker roles in horror franchises.

-Ryan Merriman began working as an actor at age ten, quickly becoming a staple for young audiences in the late 1990s and early 2000s.
-He was the charming lead in a series of Disney Channel Original Movies like 'The Luck of the Irish' and 'Smart House,' projects that cemented his status as a teen star.
-As he aged, Merriman deliberately pivoted toward genre work, landing memorable parts in horror sequels such as 'The Ring Two' and 'Final Destination 3.'
-This shift demonstrated his willingness to explore darker material and connect with an older fanbase.
-While often working in television guest spots and independent films, he maintained a steady presence, known for his reliability and the grounded quality he brought to both heroic and troubled characters.
+Ryan Merriman landed his first acting role at age ten.
+He became a fixture for young audiences in the late 1990s and early 2000s as the lead in Disney Channel Original Movies 'The Luck of the Irish' and 'Smart House.'
+As he aged, he pivoted toward genre films, taking parts in horror sequels 'The Ring Two' and 'Final Destination 3.'
+That shift connected him with an older fanbase.
+He maintained a steady career through television guest spots and independent films, playing both heroic and troubled characters.
+Merriman brought a grounded quality to every role.
+He never became a blockbuster star, but his reliability kept him working consistently for two decades.

 1981–1996